 Integration is a foundational process used to maximize the impact and extend the benefits of healing with psychedelics and sacred plant medicines.
-Many practitioners today highlight the importance of integration in order to “metabolize” the healing and lessons from a psychedelic experience, especially with powerful teachers like Ayahuasca.
+Many practitioners today highlight the importance of integration.
+Integration is done in order to “metabolize” the healing and lessons from a psychedelic experience, especially with powerful teachers like Ayahuasca.
 Join Kerry Moran, MA, LPC, as we learn how with preparation and follow through, integration can help us live the learnings from psychedelic experiences far into the future.
 Learn more about the 10-week online Integrating Ayahuasca program below.

-Common Integration Themes
+Common Ayahuasca Integration Themes

-- My ceremonies were so amazing—I don’t want to lose this new sense of direction.
+- My ceremonies were so amazing.
+I don’t want to lose this new sense of direction.
 How do I apply what I’ve learned?
 How can what I experienced make a difference in my life?

 - Some really big, scary emotions are coming up in the aftermath.
 What’s happening, and how can I handle this?